Summary The Speed and Strength

-The collar and cuffs are lined with a soft micro-fleece
+The collar and cuffs are lined with a soft micro-fleece material

-only the single snap and is non-adjustable.
+snap and is non-adjustable.

 Riding With the Coast is Clear Jacket

-The jacket feels comfortable when riding in either an
+The jacket feels comfortable when riding in either an upright

-slightly leaned over (R1100RS or GT1000).
+over (R1100RS or GT1000).
 The temperatures during our evaluation

 period with the Speed and Strength clothing have ranged from

 cool for this time of year to extremely hot.